theoremreach/slate/source/index.md

 https://api.theoremreach.com/api/v1/campaigns/1/quotas
 ```

-> The above command returns JSON structured like this:
+> The above command returns JSON structured like this for a quota of males aged 18-24:

 ```json

 [
   {
     "id":1,